longevityframework/longevity/manual/subdomain/keys.md

 <br/><br/>

-Even if we implement some macros for natural keys, we will probably choose to leave in a runtime based implementation as well, for the sake of any users that feel a little timid about using macros.
+Even if we implement a macro for natural keys, we will probably choose to leave in a runtime based implementation as well, for the sake of any users that feel a little timid about using macros.
 If you are itching for macro-driven natural keys, please let us know!
 You can track the status of the feature on <a href = "https://www.pivotaltracker.com/story/show/106521598">the longevity story board</a>.